This picture shows the mission patch for STS-102.

 The Shuttle Atlantis had a perfect launch on February 7, 2001.
 It lifted off just after 6 p.m.
 EST, carrying 5 astronauts and the Destiny laboratory to the International Space Station (ISS).
 The astronauts...more

-This certainly is a special week in space station history!
-15-year-old space station MIR entered the Earth's atmosphere, breaking apart and burning up.
-MIR came down on March 23, 2001, ending its 2.1 billion...more
+This is a special week for space stations!
+The Russian space station MIR entered the Earth's atmosphere, breaking apart and burning up.
+MIR came down on March 23, 2001, ending its 15 year mission.
+Most...more

 It was another exciting and frustrating year for the space science program.
 It seemed that every step forward led to one backwards.
 Either way, NASA led the way to a great century of discovery.
 Unfortunately,...more